soshi02/chat-space/README.md

 ### Association
-- belongs_to :users, through: members
+- has_many :users, through: members
 - has_many :messages
 - has_many :members